Home > Moving > City Guides > Best Neighborhoods in Nashville for Families

 View of Downtown Nashville from Across the Cumberland River

-Thinking of living in Nashville?
+Thinking of moving to Nashville?
 Music City is one of the best places to live in the Southeast, offering affordable housing options, low crime rates, great schools, and tons of family-friendly activities.
-If you’re settling down in Nashville with your family, here are five neighborhoods to consider!
+If you’re settling down in the capital of Tennessee, check out these five best neighborhoods in Nashville for families!

 • Crime Rate: Safer than 83% of Tennessee cities